 - Cover specific roads that are known to be an issue in snow conditions.

-The salt placed in grit bins is for use on the public streets and should not be used on private property.
+The salt from grit bins is for the public streets and must not be used on private property.

 We do not sell gritting salt to residents as our supply is stored in bulk and not in bags.
 Our gritting salt is stored in a working depot with lots of moving vehicles and machinery.
 It is not safe to allow residents to visit to purchase the gritting salt.
 Salt can be purchased at a variety of DIY stores or builders merchants.